huandu/facebook/README.md

 fmt.Println("print first_name in struct:", user.FirstName)
 ```

-If a type implements `json.Unmarshaler` interface, `Decode` or `DecodeField` will use it to unmarshal JSON.
+If a type implements the `json.Unmarshaler` interface, `Decode` or `DecodeField` will use it to unmarshal JSON.

 ```go
 res := Result{